KingFelix/emerald/_posts/2019-08-14-lactose-intolerance.md

 ![files_in_rstudio](/myDNA/img/IngaDNAonRstudio.PNG)

 **Step 3:** Write a function to screen for lactose intolerance.
-Type the follwoign code:
+Type the following code:
-- @param [insert name of your genotype file]
-- @import "stringr"
+- install.packages("BiocManager")
-- @examples
+- BiocManager::install("IngaPa/myDNAS")

-- /dontrun { [insert all libraries you don't want to run] }
+}
 - Your code should look something like this:
 ![import_code](/myDNA/img/lactose_import.PNG)